tuneboy2/alx-zero_day/0x03-git/README.md

   - Add `up_to_date`to git

 - **5. HAAA what did you do???**
-   - The branch `update_script` to main and all conflicts were resolved
+   - The branch `update_script` was merged to main and all conflicts were resolved

 - **6. Never push too much**
   - [.gitignore](./.gitignore): A `.gitignore` file that defines a rule to never push `~` files